Pandiraj: Career

 In 2018, Kadaikutty Singam was promoted as a film that would inspire the younger generation to take up farming.
-But Pandiraj loses his aim mid-way and the film becomes one that propagates good familial values and focuses less on farming.
-Pandiraj win Best Director Tamil in South Indian International Movie Awards.
-Later, Pandiraj produce Semma and launching his former assistant Vallikanthan as a director with the G. V. Prakash Kumar.
-With Namma Veettu Pillai (2019), which has actor Sivakarthikeyan in the lead, Pandiraj, once again delivers a film with the importance of families, and the significance of the bond shared between relatives are shown amazingly with ample convincing dialogues and emotional scenes in the film.
+But the movie propagates good familial values more and focuses less on farming.
+Pandiraj won Best Director Tamil in South Indian International Movie Awards.
+Later, Pandiraj produced Semma and launched his former assistant Vallikanthan as a director, starring G. V. Prakash Kumar.
+With Namma Veettu Pillai (2019), which had actor Sivakarthikeyan in the lead, Pandiraj, once again focused a film on family values.

+He later directed Etharkkum Thunindhavan (2022) starring Suriya.
+The film deals with an important topic with women's safety in the digital age.
+In 2025, the film Thalaivan Thalaivii brings Vijay Sethupathi and Nithya Menen.